 - FT4 - Free T4 (the active part of thyroxine)

 - FT3 - Free T3 (the active part of triiodothyronine)

 - Thyroid antibodies - to check the cause of the thyroid disorder

-- Thyroglobulin and calcitonin – in the long-term follow-up of people treated with thyroid cancer
+- Thyroglobulin and calcitonin - to monitor people with thyroid cancer

 Typical reference ranges for normal thyroids